smartive/graphql-magic/docs/docs/3-fields.md

 ### `queriable`

 `true` by default.
-If explicitly set to `false`, the field won't be queriable via graphql.
+If explicitly set to `false`, the field won't be queriable via GraphQL.

 Also accepts an object that defines a list of `roles` to restrict access to specific roles.